 Not all types of craft are eligible for copyright protection.
 Examples of non-patentable items include:

-It's possible that certain parts of the craft may be copyright-protected, such as a graphic design, sculptural art, or other pictorial feature that is not necessarily part of the object itself — it can exist independently.
+Certain parts of the craft may be copyright-protected, such as a graphic design, sculptural art, or other pictorial feature that is not necessarily part of the object itself — it can exist independently.
 An example is a graphic T-shirt.
-Although the shirt itself would not be eligible to be protected by a copyright, the graphic design that is printed on it may be.
+Although the shirt itself would not be eligible to be protected by copyright, the graphic design that is printed on it may be.

 There's often a fine line between what is considered artistic and what is utilitarian.
 Deciding whether certain features are truly independent of the items' function requires careful consideration.
 For example, a Shaker basket is not eligible for copyright because it is primarily designed with utility in mind.
 A contemporary basket that is intended as a decorative object would be different and may be eligible for copyright protection.